 An initial appointment is required to access services offered by Vision Rehabilitation Center of the Ozarks.
 Please call our office at 417-831-0555, Monday through Thursday 9:00 AM to 3:00 PM to schedule an appointment with one of our optometrists.
 We are closed Fridays.
-We have appointments available on Tuesdays, Wednesdays, and Thursdays.
+Call our office for appointment availability.

 Who should attend the appointment?